 - MAIN IMPORTS = VEHICLES, PETROLEUM, TOBACCO AND ELECTRICAL MACHINERY

-- AGRICULTURE = COTTON, SOYBEANS, MEAT, DAIRY PRODUCTS CORN AND TIMBER
+- AGRICULTURE = COTTON, SOYBEANS, MEAT, DAIRY PRODUCTS AND CORN

 A BRIEF HISTORY OF PARAGUAY